Color TV-Game: Legacy

 The Color TV-Game series was very successful for Nintendo, and was a commercial hit.
 Nintendo sold one million units each of Color TV-Game 6 and Color TV-Game 15.
 One half million units each of Racing 112 and Block Kuzushi were sold.
 Their success prompted Nintendo to continue pursuing the video game console market, leading to the creation of the Family Computer and the Nintendo Entertainment System.

 Erik Voskuil, writing for his blog Before Mario, believes that part of the reason for the success of the Color TV-Game series was its low price point, far below the competition.
 He wrote: "Almost thirty-five years and multiple generations of ever improving, multi-million selling Nintendo video game consoles on, we can reflect on this moment as the beginning of something very, very big."
 In his 2004 book Power-Up: How Japanese Video Games Gave the World an Extra Life, Chris Kohler claims that the colorful casing played a part in the systems performing well, saying they resembled toys more than video game consoles.
 Luke Plunkett of Kotaku acknowledged the consoles for their importance as Nintendo's first foray into the market, and for it being influential for its next system.
 Plunkett also said the series was successful for their low price, as it established Nintendo's "consoles must be sold at a profit" attitude that continued onward.
 PC Magazine's Benj Edwards noted that the Color TV-Game 6 and Color TV-Game 15 units in particular gave Nintendo faith in the market due to their commercial success.
 He noted that the Block Kuzushi marked the debut of Shigeru Miyamoto, an important figure within the company.

 Nintendo has referenced the Color TV-Game systems and their built-in games in other franchises.
 Alleyway, a launch game for the Game Boy, is believed to be based on the Color TV-Game Block Kuzushi.
 Jeremy Parish said that Alleyway is a throwback to Block Kuzushi, due to it having been cemented in Nintendo's corporate roots.
-WarioWare, Inc.: Mega Microgames! includes a minigame based on Racing 112, where the player has five seconds to dodge the moving cars.
-It is part of 9-Volt's stage, which comprises minigames featuring older Nintendo video games.
-A Color TV-Game 6 minigame appears in 9-Volt and 18-Volt's stage in WarioWare: Smooth Moves.
+WarioWare, Inc.: Mega Microgames! and WarioWare Gold includes a microgame based on Racing 112, where the player has eight beats to dodge the moving cars.
+It is part of 9-Volt's stage, which comprises microgames featuring older Nintendo video games.
+A Color TV-Game 6 microgame appears in 9-Volt and 18-Volt's stage in WarioWare: Smooth Moves.
 An assist trophy based on the TV-Game 15 appears in Super Smash Bros. for Nintendo 3DS and Wii U and its follow-up Super Smash Bros.
 Ultimate.
 When summoned, it spawns a pair of paddles that launch a ball across the stage, which will inflict damage on fighters that touch it.
 In late 2020, a Nintendo 3DS game developed by Butterfly called The Queen TV-Game 2 was influenced by the console series name along with gameplay broadly based on Color TV-Game 6.